 He was a part of the Black Media Delegation at the 2010 International AIDS Conference in Vienna, Austria, and 2012 in Washington, DC.
 He recently presented on Inclusion and Retention of African Americans in Clinical Trials in Havana.
 He has presented at 6 similar conferences on health equity and disparities in Cuba since.

 In February 2007, he co-authored an academic paper, African American Experience with Health Care: The Case for Specific Content in Cross-Cultural Education, which was published in The Journal of Academic Medicine.
 His paper, Medical Education for the 21st Century – Teaching for Health Equity, was presented at international conferences in 2008.

-He is a member of the Review Staff of the American Journal of Public Health, The Association of Healthcare Journalists, and was a Founding Editor-at-Large for BlackDoctor.org.
+He is a former member of the Review Staff of the American Journal of Public Health, The Association of Healthcare Journalists, and was a Founding Editor-at-Large for BlackDoctor.org.

-In addition to serving on the Board of Universal Charter Schools and Communities In Schools Philadelphia, he was recently appointed to serve on the Blue Ribbon Commission on Youth Violence by the Mayor and School superintendent of Philadelphia.
+In addition to serving on the Board of Universal Charter Schools and Communities In Schools Philadelphia, he was appointed to serve on the Blue Ribbon Commission on Youth Violence by the Mayor and School superintendent of Philadelphia.

 Ellis was a Borough Councilman in Yeadon, Pennsylvania until 2001, serving as Chair of the Public Health and Safety Committee.

 Ellis was also the Lead Consultant on cultural competency for the City of Philadelphia’s Department of Behavioral Health on its’ system transformation to more culturally competent care.